rubyrailstesting/docker-rails-example/README.md

 ![CI](https://github.com/nickjj/docker-rails-example/workflows/CI/badge.svg?branch=main)

-You could use this example app as a base for your new project or as a guide to Dockerize your existing Rails app.fdfs hsdbksdj jndfbfjdsfn test msdnmsnd test22 test33 test44 test 55 test6 test5 test3 test66 test377 testy778 test88 tetsgg tttt test66788 testbknbk hhh
+You could use this example app as a base for your new project or as a guide to Dockerize your existing Rails app.fdfs hsdbksdj jndfbfjdsfn test testjsjbds msdnmsnd test22 test33 test44 test 55 test6 test5 test3 test66 test377 testy778 test88 tetsgg tttt test66788 testbknbk hhh